artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

     <img src="/images/artsy-engineering-hiring/adam.jpg">
     <p class="intro">Adam Iskounen says...</p>
     <p>
       Team cohesion and unity was a common theme that kept surfacing during the retrospective meeting that led to PDDE ending the quarterly shuffling of teams.
-I remembered that team working agreements were a tool used by a scrum master at my previous job to help a particular team that were struggling to gel, and brought it up without really knowing what was involved in the process.
+I remembered that team working agreements were a tool used by a scrum master at my previous job to help a particular team that was struggling to gel, and brought it up without really knowing what was involved in the process.
 Fortunately my product manager - who was eager to form a team where each member felt empowered and excited to take ownership of our work - encouraged me to research and share the process for coming up with a team working agreement.
 At first I was nervous that some team members, especially those who I perceived to be more interested in technical challenges than on team-building, would not be interested in this and find that it was a waste of time.
-I was pleasantly surprised that not only did everyone on the team participate, but that those team members ended up being some of the more enthusiastic proponets for following-up on the team working agreement after our initial brainstorm.
+I was pleasantly surprised that not only did everyone on the team participate, but that those team members ended up being some of the more enthusiastic proponents for following-up on the team working agreement after our initial brainstorm.
     </p>
   </div>
 </aside>